ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 32 - A Still Forest Pool: The Insight Meditation of Achaan Chah - Jack Kornfield

-A Still Forest Pool reflects the quiet, intensive, and joyous practice of the forest monks of Thailand.
+The quiet, intensive, and joyous practice of the forest monks of Thailand.

 ### 33 - Breath by Breath: The Liberating Practice of Insight Meditation - Larry Rosenberg